amrutaphansalker/docs/docs/operator_troubleshooting.md

 ```
 This will set 2GB as the size of all the operators in the given application.

 * Set a specific value for an operator.
-In the following example, the operator op is set with 8 GB memory.
+In the following example, the operator **Op** is set with 8 GB memory.
 ```<property>
   <name>dt.application.<APPLICATION_NAME>.operator.Op.attr.MEMORY_MB</name>
   <value>8192</value>